 I'm a retired music association executive and magazine editor living near Cape Cod in Massachusetts, USA.
 Because of my wife's family connection to James Alphege Brewer, we began collecting his etchings in 2015.
 The biographical references to him were sketchy to say the least and often wrong, even with basic facts like when he was born and died and where he lived all of his life.
 But with the help of online searches, genealogical records, the archives of guilds, clubs, historical societies, and museums, and especially the memories of helpful Brewer and Lucas family members, his story began to come together.

-The result is this website, with all its flaws.
+The result is this website.
 The focus is on Brewer's etchings.
 His watercolors and oils are not addressed here.
 Brewer's woodcuts are discussed only as part of his Life Story.
-Some compromises were made originally in the interest of economy and in order to get better information about this talented artist before the public as quickly as possible.
+Some compromises were made originally in the interest of economy and in order to get better information about this impressive artist before the public as quickly as possible.

 I am actively updating and correcting the website and hope to hear from other Brewer enthusiasts who have information to add to the story of his life and work.
-Please contact me using the form below with your suggestions and comments.
+Please contact me with your suggestions and comments, using the form below or the email address,